 What is Irrational Number?

 The numbers which are not a rational number are called irrational numbers.
-Now, let us elaborate, irrational numbers could be written in decimals but not in fractions which means it cannot be written as the ratio of two integers.
+Now, let us elaborate, irrational numbers could be written in decimals but not in the form of fractions which means it cannot be written as the ratio of two integers.